 When a Camel Looks Appetizing

-Referring to this finding of science, it could be fair to say that religious folks "see" their proofs for their god's existence everywhere they look.
-In somewhat milder examples, you have hairstylists who can't help but see hairdos around them all the time, and a doctor can't help but notice something suspicious in a pale face of a passerby, and a bald guy somehow sees hair or a lack of it on people around...and so on.
+Referring to this tenet of science, it could be fair to say that religious folks "see" their proofs for their god's existence everywhere they look.
+In somewhat milder examples, you have hairstylists who can't help but see hairdos around them all the time, and a doctor can't help but notice something suspicious in a pale face of a passerby, and a self-conscious bald dude somehow sees hair or a lack of it on people around...and so on.